Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

 \begin{proof} The proof of the job-side monotonicity is straightforward due to the ``allocate-before-doubling'' trick.
 When each job arrives, the algorithm first determines its level $\kj$, distributing it across the machines in $\cpM{\kj}$ proportionally, and then considers whether to double the value of $\Lambda$.
-Thus, increasing the reported size $p_j$ can only result in a smaller value of $\kj$ (which is not the case if we first double $\Lambda$ according to the reported job size) and a faster average machine speed of $\cpM{\kj}$, which implies that the allocation is job-side monotone.
+Thus, increasing the reported size $p_j$ can only result in a smaller value of $\kj$ (which may not be the case if we first double $\Lambda$ according to the reported job size) and a faster average machine speed of $\cpM{\kj}$, which implies that the allocation is job-side monotone.

 For the machine side, we show the monotonicity by proving that for each job, its fraction scheduled on any machine is non-decreasing when the machine increases its speed.
-Consider an arbitrary machine $i^*$.
+Consider an arbitrary machine $i^*$ (without loss of generality, we assume $i^*$ is the smallest index in its group for future notational convenience).
 Clearly, if the reported speed $s_{i^*}$ increases but is still rounded down to the same $\bs_{i^*}$, the algorithm's allocation remains unchanged.
 Therefore, the proof only needs to focus on the scenario that the machine increases its reported speed, causing an increment of the rounded speed from $\bs_{i^*}$ to $\bs_{i^*}'=2\bs_{i^*}$.
+Larger jumps in the rounded speed, i.e., from $\bs_{i^*}$ to $2^k \bs_{i^*}$ for any $k \geq 2$, can be handled by applying the two-speed case repeatedly: monotonicity from $\bs_{i^*}$ to $2\bs_{i^*}$ and from $2\bs_{i^*}$ to $4\bs_{i^*}$ together imply monotonicity from $\bs_{i^*}$ to $4\bs_{i^*}$, and the argument extends inductively to any $k$.
+Hence, it suffices to establish the result for a single doubling of the rounded speed.

 To clarify the notations, we view the story before $i^*$ speeds up and after $i^*$ speeds up as two different worlds --- the \emph{original world} and the \emph{speed-up world}.
 We use the notations without primes to denote the states in the original world, and the notations with primes to denote the states in the speed-up world.
 For example, we let